+$\frac{1}{a}$ The student:

-- (a) The student: - 1.
-Is a resident of this state; - 2.
-Is eligible to enroll in kindergarten through grade 12 in a public school in this state; - 3.
-Has a disability as defined in paragraph (2)(d); and
+1. Is a resident of this state;

+2. Is or will be 3 or 4 years old on or before September 1 of the year in which the student applies for program participation, or is eligible to enroll in kindergarten through grade 12 in a public school in this state;

+3. Has a disability as defined in paragraph (2)(d); and